ignite/cli/readme.md

 ## Questions

-For questions and support please join the #starport channel in the [Cosmos Community Discord](https://discord.com/invite/W8trcGV).
+For questions and support please join the `cosmos-sdk-starport` channel in the [Cosmos Community Discord](https://discord.com/invite/W8trcGV).
 The issue list of this repo is exclusively for bug reports and feature requests.

 ## Contributing